haifuraiya/payload-dmt/doc/reliability/Reliability-Recomendations.md

 The antennas, cabling and amplifiers are a single point of failure for the primary mission objective.
 Cabling and connectors are common failure points due to the high mechanical stresses during launch and temperature cycling.
 The antennas are exposed to the space environment and power amplifiers are subjected to stress from high power, voltage and temperature.
 Therefore these systems are of primary concern.

-To mitigate the risk in these areas a power splitting and combining topology is recomended.
+To mitigate the risk a power splitting and combining topology is recomended.
 The C/X band patch antennas will almost certainly be an array with multiple elements.
 Therefore it is proposed that multiple parallel paths are formed of array elements, cabling, connectors and amplifiers.
+One side of the power combination/splitting is performed in free-space and the other end is performed in passive microwave power splitter/combiner topologies which are very high reliability.

 ![Antenna Structure](https://github.com/phase4space/payload-dmt/blob/master/doc/reliability/diagrams/antenna_power_combine.svg "Antenna Structure")